 - setup and test using variety of relevant techniques (splines, editors, IKs, FKs, constraints, blocking out animation, timing, …)

-- adding secondary animations and sequences (walk/run and etc cycles as well as other combined variety of animation sequences)
+- creating animations and sequences (walk/run and etc cycles as well as interaction or manipulating an object(s) and other combined variety of animation sequences)

 > Animation refinment (and editing)

 > Character’s facial expressions animation matching interaction/manipulating an object(s)